Header photo courtesy of @will_tm (via Instagram)

 Queen Street Cooked Food Market, 1 Queen Street, Sheung Wan

-Sheung Wan has no shortage of cool cafés, but that’s a whole other post for another day—in the meantime, here’s one of our favourite spots for light lunches, sweets, and caffeinated drinks.
-This little light-filled space on Jervois Street is hugely popular with the office lunch crowd, and it’s not uncommon to see patrons perched in their deep bay windows sipping coffee and nibbling on mochi-stuffed hojicha rolls ($68).
+Sheung Wan has no shortage of cool cafés—enough for a dedicated post—but one of our favourites is Kaffeine, where you can get light lunches, sweets, and plenty of caffeinated drinks.
+This airy little space on Jervois Street is hugely popular with the office lunch crowd, and it’s not uncommon to see patrons perched in their deep bay windows sipping coffee and nibbling on mochi-stuffed hojicha rolls ($68).
 If you don’t mind missing out on savouries, come at off-peak hours to try their famous cakes; the Earl Grey chiffon cake ($68) is particularly popular, and the Hokkaido soufflé cheesecake ($68) is nice and creamy without being too stodgy.

 Kaffeine, 108 Jervois Street, Sheung Wan | (+852) 2639 5100